-Driving under the influence (DUI) is a dangerous act that can be harshly punished by the court system in California.
-One charged used to prosecute DUIs is California Vehicle Code Section 23152(b): Driving with a Blood Alcohol Content of 0.08 Percent or Higher.
+Driving under the influence (DUI) is a dangerous act that the court system in California can harshly punish.
+One charge used to prosecute DUIs is California Vehicle Code Section 23152(b): Driving with a Blood Alcohol Content of 0.08 Percent or Higher.

 You can find out what distinguishes VC 23152(b) from other DUI charges from the professionals at the Simmrin Law Group.
-Find out more about the results of a conviction for driving with a blood alcohol content of 0.08 percent or higher and learn about possible legal defenses.
+Find out more about the results of a conviction for driving with a blood alcohol content of 0.08 percent or higher and learn about possible legal defenses with the help of a criminal defense lawyer in California.

 Understanding the Definition of VC 23152(b)